mshappe/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 OS X 10.8 uses Unicode by default.
 You can, of course, double-check this by examining LANG, which appears to be the only relevant environment variable.

+## OSX Development Tools

+As the [RVM website](http://rvm.io) makes clear, there are some serious issues between MRI Ruby and the modern Xcode command line tools, which are based on CLANG and LLVM, rather than classic GCC.

+This means that you need to do a little bit of groundwork if you do not already have an environment that you know for certain yields working rubies and gems.

+You will want to install XCode Command Line Tools.
+If you already have XCode installed, you can do this from within XCode's preferences.
+You can also install just the command line tools, without the rest of XCode, at [Apple's developer site](https://developer.apple.com/downloads/index.action).
+You will need these more for some of the headers they include than the compilers themselves.

+You will then need the old GCC-4.2 compilers, which leads us to...

+## Homebrew

+**[Homebrew](http://mxcl.github.com/homebrew)** is a package manager for ports of various Open Source packages that Apple doesn't already include (or newer versions of the ones they do), and competes in that space with MacPorts and a few others.
+Brew is very different from Apt, in that it often installs from source, and almost always installs development files as well as binaries, especially for libraries, so there are no special '-dev' packages.

+RVM (below) can automatically install homebrew for you with the autolibs setting, but doesn't install the GCC-4.2 compiler package when it does so, possibly because that package is not part of the mainstream homebrew repository.

+So, you will need to install Homebrew separately, based on the instructions at the website above, and then run the following from the command line:

+    brew tap homebrew/dupes # roughly the same to adding a repo to apt/sources.list brew install apple-gcc42
+    gcc-4.2 -v # Test that it's installed and available

+(You may note the Homebrew installation script requires ruby.
+This is not a chicken-and-egg problem; OS X 10.8 comes with ruby 1.8.7)

 ## RVM and Ruby

-You will probably need XCode and the XCode command line tools install.
-Yes, this means you need to actually deal with Apple.
-Fortunately, XCode is free; you just have to register with them for it.

-RVM supports OS X fairly nicely, and cooperates with **[Homebrew](http://mxcl.github.com/homebrew)** as a package manager for dependencies.
-Brew is very different from Apt, in that it often installs from source, and almost always installs development files as well as binaries, especially for libraries, so there are no special '-dev' packages.

 While some people dislike magic, I recommend letting RVM do most of the dirty work for you.

 If you don't have RVM installed, the "official" install command line on rvm.io will take care of just about everything you need, including installing Homebrew if you don't already have it installed.
 If you do, it will bring things up to date and use it to install the packages it needs.

     curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enabled # Or, --ruby=1.9.3

+**IMPORTANT** As of this writing, there is a known bug in rubygems that will make it appear to not properly install.
+It's fibbing.
+It installs just fine.

 If you do already have RVM installed, this should make sure everything is up to date for what you'll need.